ChrisBrooksbank/Xmas2019Learning/PresentAsyncAPI.md

 [Clip](https://app.pluralsight.com/course-player?clipId=11580530-8b04-44f4-ba2d-887a7034050c)

 e.g.
-* Dont wrap synchronous, computational bound, code with async methods
+* Dont wrap synchronous, computational bound, code with async methods.
+Await is optimised for I/O bound work, not computational bound.
-* Dont block async code
+* Dont block async code, e.g. by returning Task.Result from a method, or calling .Wait() on task.
-* Dont modify shared state
+* Dont modify shared state, its not threadsafe and can cause difficult to detect bugs.

 ## Further information